baptistelabat/sensorUdp/README.md

 The original source code is here http://sourceforge.jp/projects/sensorudp/

-Thanks to Takashi SASAKI for sharing
+Thanks to Takashi SASAKI for sharing and releasing.
+"SensorUdp is a very old app which I have published first time on Google market.
+Yes, you can use MIT license."